Tony-Kim09/TK-Network/README.md

 ## What I Created

-By using everything I learned from Oreily's "Learning PHP, MySQL, JavaScript with JQuery, CSS & HTML5" textbook, and with its help, I created a simple social networking website.
+By using everything I learned from Oreily's "Learning PHP, MySQL, JavaScript with JQuery, CSS & HTML5" textbook, and with its guide, I created a simple social networking website.

 ## What I added to the site